SeyZ/crazy-baboon/README.md

 crazy-baboon
 ============

-A dummy project to quickly test Baboon project.
+A dummy project to quickly test Baboon project (the tool to detect source code merge conflicts in realtime).

 http://baboon-project.org